Accident Insurance

 You can’t always plan for accidents, but you can be better prepared financially.

-3 Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents to be covered are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.
+2 Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents to be covered are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.

-6 Eligibility for portability through the Continuation of Insurance with Premium Payment Provision may be subject to certain eligibility requirements and limitations.
+4 Eligibility for portability through the Continuation of Insurance with Premium Payment Provision may be subject to certain eligibility requirements and limitations.
 For more information, contact your MetLife representative.

-METLIFE'S ACCIDENT INSURANCE IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
+METLIFE’S ACCIDENT INSURANCE IS A LIMITED BENEFIT GROUP INSURANCE POLICY.
 The policy is not intended to be a substitute for medical coverage and certain states may require the insured to have medical coverage to enroll for the coverage.
 The policy or its provisions may vary or be unavailable in some states.
-MetLife’s Accident Insurance may be subject to benefit reductions that begin at age 65.
-And, like most group accident and health insurance policies, polices offered by MetLife may contain certain exclusions, limitations and terms for keeping them in force.
+There are benefit reductions that begin at age 65, if applicable.
+Like most group accident and health insurance policies, policies offered by MetLife may include waiting periods and contain certain exclusions, limitations and terms for keeping them in force.
 For complete details of coverage and availability, please refer to the group policy form GPNP12-AX or contact MetLife.
-Benefits are underwritten by Metropolitan Life Insurance Company, New York, New York.
+Benefits are underwritten by Metropolitan Life Insurance Company, New York, NY.
+Hospital does not include certain facilities such as nursing homes, convalescent care or extended care facilities.
+See MetLife’s Disclosure Statement or Outline of Coverage/Disclosure Document for full details.

 The benefits described in this communication are governed by official plan documents, the FedEx Corporation Voluntary Insurance Plan and the applicable insurance policy.
 If there are any discrepancies between the information in this guide and the official plan documents, the provisions of the plan documents will govern.
 FedEx reserves the right to amend or terminate the plan or benefit for any reason at any time.